 More recently, radio followups for optical TDEs have revealed delayed radio flares \citep{Horesh+2021,Horesh+2021b,Sfaradi+2022,Cendes+2022b,Perlman+2022}.
-In contrast to typical radio flares following optical TDEs \citep{Alexander+2020}, these delayed events appear a few years after the optical discovery and some of them are still in a brightening phase \citep{Horesh+2021,Cendes+2022b}.
+In contrast to typical radio flares following optical TDEs \citep{Alexander+2020}, these delayed events appear a few years after the optical discovery, and some of them are still in a brightening phase \citep{Horesh+2021,Cendes+2022b}.
 One of the possible origins of the delayed radio flares is an off-axis jet.
-However, previous analyses were carried out in the assumption of the Newtonian or on-axis case, and cannot discuss the possibility of the off-axis jet scenario.
+However, previous analyses were carried out in the assumption of the Newtonian or on-axis case and cannot discuss the possibility of the off-axis jet scenario.

-Motivated by the recent detection of delayed radio flares in TDEs, here, we further extend the equipartition method for an arbitrary viewing angle, i.e., both on and off-axis cases.
+Motivated by the recent detection of delayed radio flares in TDEs, we further extend the equipartition method for an arbitrary viewing angle, i.e., both on and off-axis cases.
 This paper is organized as follows.
-In \S \ref{sec:method}, the equipartition method of BNP13 is generalized for an arbitrary viewing angle observers.
-Using the generalized analysis, we develop a new formalism in \S \ref{sec:implication} and apply it to several radio emissions in TDEs that are possibly produced by off-axis emission in \S \ref{sec:application}.
-We summarize the method and our findings in \S \ref{sec:summary}.
+In \S \ref{sec:method}, the equipartition method of BNP13 is generalized for arbitrary viewing angle observers.
+Using the generalized analysis, we develop a new formalism in \S \ref{sec:implication} and apply it to several TDEs whose radio signals are possibly produced by off-axis emission in \S \ref{sec:application}.
+Finally, we summarize the method and our findings in \S \ref{sec:summary}.